otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-02.md

 - `prettier:format` script is used to format the code based on the rules specified in the `.prettierrc.json` file.
 - `prettier:check` script is used to check if the code is formatted based on the rules specified in the `.prettierrc.json` file.

+Run the `prettier:format` script to format your code.
+Run the `prettier:check` script to check if your code is formatted correctly.

 ---

 ### Submission